 TALOFOFO, Guam (Achieve3000, August 27, 2019).
-In 1944, Shoichi Yokoi went into hiding in the jungles of Guam.
-Little did he know that he would one day emerge a changed man in a changed world.
-His stay there is one of the strangest footnotes in the history of World War II.
-It's also a tale of astonishing loyalty.
+When Shoichi Yokoi went into hiding in the jungles of Guam in 1944, little did he know that he would one day emerge a changed man in a changed world.
+His stay there is one of the strangest footnotes in the history of World War II and a tale of astonishing loyalty.

 Yokoi's story began in February 1943.
-He was a 27-year-old sergeant in the Imperial Japanese Army.
-He was stationed on Guam as part of the Japanese occupation of the island.
-But the occupation ended not long after the U.S. military arrived to free Guam in 1944.
+He was a 27-year-old sergeant in the Imperial Japanese Army, stationed on Guam as part of the Japanese occupation of the island.
+The occupation ended not long after the U.S. military arrived to free Guam in 1944.
 Fearing for his life, Yokoi retreated to the hills of the Talofofo River basin.
 Once there, he was cut off from civilization and communication.